Araxiel/HOI4-arty-for-self-propelled/ara-artyforsp/Readme.txt

 [h1]Compatibility[/h1]
 One of my aims of all my mods is always as much compatibility as possible.

 I tried everything in my power to make it compatible with other mods, patches and such, but I could only get so far.
 At the very least, this mod is only incompatible with other mods that edit the artillery tech-tree [strike]and that change anything for the self-propelled gun units[/strike], but it is compatible with every other type of mod.
-This mod is [u]not[/u] ironman compatible.
 [b]Edited Files:[/b][list]
 [*]common\technologies\artillery.txt
 [*][strike]common\units\sp_anti-air_brigade.txt[/strike]